General Education - Distributive Learning Program

 The goal of the General Education-Distributive Learning Program (often called ‘Gen Ed’) is to assist students in developing the following:

 Students are encouraged to complete their General Education-Distributive Learning courses during their first 75 hours of course work.
-These courses are distributed as described in detail below, and require students to take two courses in the Fine Arts, three courses in the Humanities, three courses in the Social/ Behavioral Sciences, and three Natural Science courses (including one laboratory course).
+These courses are distributed as described in detail on the comprehensive lists at the following link - CLICK HERE - and the areas below, and require students to take two courses in the Fine Arts, three courses in the Humanities, three courses in the Social/ Behavioral Sciences, and three Natural Science courses (including one laboratory course).
 Students seeking a teaching license may be required to take additional coursework.

 Fine Arts (FA)